The Year of Confidence

 - 2 min read

 For me, confidence has always been this fleeting, elusive thing.
 Some months, I’m the most confident version of myself, strutting through life with a confidence that feels almost too effortless.
-And then, without warning, something happens— a relationship shift or just life’s expectations—and I lose it.
+And then, without warning, something happens a relationship shift or just life’s expectations and I lose it.
 It’s like a light flickering out.
-Poof.
 Gone.

 Here’s the kicker: my confidence used to be outsourced!!!
 I’d look to others to fuel my self-worth.
-Compliments, validation, the high of a relationship—it was all wrapped up in how other people saw me.
-And then, of course, the downfall: when those external sources of confidence were yanked away, I was left with nothing but a big hole where my sense of self used to be.
+Compliments, validation, the high of a relationship.
+And then,the downfall: when those external sources of confidence were yanked away, I was left with nothing but a big hole where my sense of self used to be.

 But this year?
 I’m taking things back.
 This year, I’m not waiting for anyone else to give me confidence.
 I’m going to build it from the inside out.
 I’m not expecting it to happen overnight—this is a long-term project.
 But it’s time to do the work.